zsoldosp/django-currentuser/README.rst

 -------------

 * 0.2.0 - New middleclass format
-  Support for new middleclass format of Django >1.10
+  - Adapt to new object based middle class format of Django 1.10+
+  - Drop support for deprecated Django versions 1.8 and 1.9

 * 0.1.1 - minor release